bchowdhury00/sheldon/README.md

 	-Forks and executes commands!

-	-Parses multiple commands on one line!
+	-Parses multiple commands on one line! (some features such as history are not implemented on it though)

 	-Redirects using >, <!

 	-Can use 1 pipe

-	-Can go up and down to look at previous commands
+	-Can go up and down to look at previous commands- history preserves across sessions with a file called commands

+	-Moving cursor left and right with arraow keys

+	-alerts- when trying to move your cursor where uou are not allowed to do so (turn sound on)

+	-Implemented backspace, and isnertion of characters in non-canonical mode.

 	-Replace ~/ with home directory

+	-you can typle in ~ and the shell will recognize what it means

+	-white space doesn't matter

+	-exit and cd are implemented- can move over directories

+	-prompt is exactly the same as prompt in regular shell

+	-

 Attempted:

 	Multiple pipes, could not figure out how to get that working

-Bugs:
+	Tabs- autocomplete- not enough time

+Bugs: We changed the terminal to non-canonical mode, and handled all keypresses ourselves.
+As a result, pressing certain keys may not have the desired consequences.
+However, all major keys were handled.

 Files and Function Headers: